nhungineer/amica/README.md

 ## Features

-[Current, as of 2025-10-14]
+[Current, as of 2025-10-16]

 - Basic authentication flow with magic link (Resend & JWT)
-- Create gathering with title, location name, timezone
+- Create gathering with title, location name, timezone selection, duration
-- Submit responses with preferences (timeslots, max budget, cuisine preferences, dietary restrictions)
+- Submit responses with preferences: timeslots, max budget, cuisine preferences, dietary restrictions (cuisine and dietary as multi-select options, not free text)
-- Trigger multi-agent workflow where
+- Trigger multi-agent workflow:

 1. Preference agent analyse group preferences to find the best timeslot, budget range and cuisine/dietary preferences for the group
 2. Venue agent calls Google Places API to search for venue based on the preference analysis, and select the top 3 venues for recommendations